ropensci/comtradr/cran-comments.md

 ## Patch for policy violation

-* this is a patch to fix two bugs in the package:
+* this is a patch to fix a bug that was introduced when fixing the bug about tidy cols.
+Now tidy cols are returned again.
-    * a missing return in the call to tidy_cols did not allow users to set this argument to false, see https://github.com/ropensci/comtradr/issues/88
-    * a missing parameter in the file size conversion function did not allow the bulk facility to download small files.
-This has been fixed.
+* testing for this error was introduced in the test environment to avoid this in the future.

 ## Test environments